-As more fully discussed in Note 10, during 2021 through the date of the filing of this Quarterly Report on Form 10-Q, the Company has raised approximately \$6.9 million in gross proceeds from the use of its JonesTrading Capital on DemandTM financing facility, \$35 million from a registered direct financing completed in January 2021, \$15 million from a registered direct financing completed on April 5, 2021, and \$1.5 million from warrant exercises.
-With \$54.6 million in cash and cash equivalents, short-term investments and income tax receivable from the sale of its New Jersey net operating loss at March 31, 2021, coupled with \$15 million of gross proceeds received from the sale of equity from a registered direct offering it completed on April 5, 2021, the Company believes it has sufficient capital resources to fund its operations through the end of 2024.
+As more fully discussed in Note 12, during 2021 through the date of the filing of this Quarterly Report on Form 10-Q, the Company raised approximately \$6.9 million in gross proceeds from the use of its JonesTrading Capital on DemandTM financing facility, \$35 million from a registered direct financing completed in January 2021, \$15 million from a registered direct financing completed in April 2021, and \$1.5 million from warrant exercises.
+With \$64.5 million in cash and cash equivalents, restricted cash, short-term investments and interest receivable at June 30, 2021, the Company believes it has sufficient capital resources to fund its operations through the end of 2024.